gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ## Potential breaking changes

-See the [Gradle 5.x upgrade guide](userguide/upgrading_version_5.html) to learn about breaking changes and considerations for upgrading from Gradle 5.x.
+See the [Gradle 5.x upgrade guide](userguide/upgrading_version_5.html#changes_5.1) to learn about breaking changes and considerations when upgrading to Gradle 5.1.

 <!-- Do not add breaking changes here!
 Add them to the upgrade guide instead. -->